Search Engine x What We Spend

 Do you recall your teenage expenses?

 I mean, some of it was just like food.
+Yeah.

 But it was like also, I took a tap dancing class whenever I was a teenager.

-I'm not a big dancer, but like I remember like really tracking how much the like tap shoes were going to cost.
+I'm not a big dancer, but like I remember like really tracking how much the like tap shoes were gonna cost.
+And I remember like buying songs on iTunes for my iPod.

 And you would put like the 99 cent expenditure in?
+Yeah.
+So it'd be like

 chumba wumba 99 cents.
+Totally.

 Each episode of what we spend follows one person who talks very openly about the money they make and the money they spend.
+It's like sneaking into someone else's checking account for a week.

 You meet a woman in Utah clawing her way out from under student loans.
+You meet a freelance actor planning for the uncertain period between gigs.

-It's funny with your show, as I've been listening to to it, there's something like literally just hearing someone say, not just what they make, but in detail, what they spend in a month, I have this feeling of, am I hearing something illicit?
+It's funny with your show, as I've been listening to it, there's something like literally just hearing someone say, not just what they make, but in detail, what they spend in a month, I have this feeling of, am I hearing something illicit?

 Oh, the first time I was in an interview and somebody said, I got a check and I was like, how much was that check for?